Equone/MarketProject/README.md

 As we can see, it is quite polarized.
 For **Logistic Regression**, we would have made **100** trades for a global precision of _.65_ - which does not mean profit, as we do not consider the ratio `open\close`.

-Obvisouly, this would not be a good strategy at all and therefore, this kind of model for this data and without BackTesting, is not viable nor reliable.
+Obviously, this would not be a good strategy at all and therefore, this kind of model for this data and without BackTesting, is not viable nor reliable.

 ### Models adapted for the data